Pink Map: Resolution

-The 1890 British Ultimatum
+1890 ultimatum

 The 1890 British Ultimatum is a memorandum Prime Minister Lord Salisbury sent to the Portuguese government on 11 January 1890 in which he demanded the withdrawal of Portuguese troops from Mashonaland and Matabeleland (now Zimbabwe) and from the area between the Shire River north of the Ruo and Lake Nyasa (including all the Shire Highlands), where Portuguese and British interests overlapped.
 The ultimatum meant Britain now claimed sovereignty over territories Portugal had claimed for centuries.
 There was no dispute regarding the borders of Angola, as neither country effectively occupied any part of the sparsely populated border area.
 Historians have argued that Lord Salisbury's diplomatically isolated government used tactics that could have led to war because they feared humiliation from Portuguese success.
 King Carlos I of Portugal accepted the ultimatum, causing anti-British demonstrations and riots in Portugal.
 Portuguese republicans used it as an excuse to attack the government, and staged a failed January 1891 coup d’état in Porto.

 Though the ultimatum required Portugal cease activity in the disputed areas, it did not restrict further British occupation there.
 Between the British issuing the ultimatum and the signing of a treaty in Lisbon on 11 June 1891, both Britain and Portugal tried to occupy more of the disputed areas and assert their authority.
-Although the Portuguese established rudimentary administration in Manicaland in 1884 and strengthened this in 1889 before there was British South Africa Company presence in the area, in November 1890 British South Africa Company troops arrested and expelled the Portuguese officials in an attempt to gain access to the coast and there were armed clashes between Rhodes's men and Portuguese troops already in Manicaland.
+Although the Portuguese established rudimentary administration in Manicaland in 1884 and strengthened this in 1889 before there was BSAC presence in the area, in November 1890, BSAP personnel arrested and expelled the Portuguese officials in an attempt to gain access to the coast and there were armed clashes between Rhodes's men and Portuguese troops already in Manicaland.
 The British government refused to accept existing Portuguese administration; fighting only stopped when Rhodes's company was awarded part of Manicaland.
 Buchanan further asserted British sovereignty over the Shire Highlands by executing two Afro-Portuguese cipais (soldiers), claiming they were within British jurisdiction.